plantfansam/kubernetes-101/workshop/_workshop_pages/03-clusters.md

 The worker nodes, as you might imagine, are doing work!
 There's a few components to that.
 First, there is the **kubelet**.
 The Kubelet is a Kubernetes agent that runs on every node (which, in fact, is a node by virtue of it running the kubelet!).
 The worker nodes do work by running containers on their **container runtime**.
 This container runtime can be Docker, containerd, cri-o, or anything else that implements the Kubernetes Container Runtime Interface.
 Finally, the **Kube proxy** runs on every worker node to help workloads find and connect to one another.

-**Useful docs**:

 ## Setting up a cluster

+> Note that running a Kubernetes cluster on Digital Ocean or any other cloud provider will cost money!
+Often they have free getting started credits, and you can destroy your cluster once you're done.
+{: class=alert }

-If you're a [Ponderosa](https://ponderosa.io) workshop participant, you should already have a Kubernetes cluster set up for you — talk to your instructor if you don't.
-If you're doing this outside of a workshop, you can create a cluster on whichever cloud provider you want, or use [Minikube](https://kubernetes.io/docs/setup/minikube/), which lets you run a one-node Kubernetes cluster on your local machine.
+If you're doing this outside of a [Ponderosa training](https://ponderosa.io/corporate_training) training, you can create a cluster on whichever cloud provider you want, or use [Minikube](https://kubernetes.io/docs/setup/minikube/), which lets you run a one-node Kubernetes cluster on your local machine.
 For instructions on creating a cluster on [Digital Ocean](https://www.digitalocean.com/) (they offer a free $100 credit for new users), check out our blog post [here](https://ponderosa.io/blog/kubernetes/2019/03/13/terraform-cluster-create/).

 ## Installing Kubectl

 Operators issue commands to the Kubernetes cluster using its HTTP API, frequently through the [`kubectl`](https://kubernetes.io/docs/reference/kubectl/overview/) command line utility.
 In order to use `kubectl`, you must [install it](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [configure it to look at your cluster](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) — this is done by placing a configuration file wherever your `KUBECONFIG` environment variable points to (`~/.kube/config` by default).
+The details of this will vary based on what type of cluster you're using:

-If you're a [Ponderosa](https://ponderosa.io) workshop participant, you should already have access to this file.
-If you just set up your cluster on Digital Ocean, you can use the [`/kubeconfig`](https://developers.digitalocean.com/documentation/v2/#retrieve-the-kubeconfig-for-a-kubernetes-cluster) endpoint to get your configuration file:
+* If you're a [Ponderosa workshop](https://ponderosa.io/corporate_training) participant, you should already have access to this file.
+* If you just set up your cluster on Digital Ocean, you can use the [`/kubeconfig`](https://developers.digitalocean.com/documentation/v2/#retrieve-the-kubeconfig-for-a-kubernetes-cluster) endpoint to get your configuration file:

 ```bash
 curl -X GET -H "Content-Type: application/json" \